-On August 18, 2016, the FASB issued ASU No. 2016-14, Not-for Profit Entities (Topic 958): Presentation of Financial Statements for Not-for Profit Entities.
-The new guidance simplifies and improves how not-for-profit entities classify net assets as well as the information presented in financial statements and notes about liquidity, financial performance, and cash flows.
+In August 2016, the FASB issued ASU No. 2016-14, Not-for Profit Entities (Topic 958): Presentation of Financial Statements for Not-for Profit Entities.
+This update aims to improve the current net asset classification requirements and the information presented in the financial statements and notes regarding a not-for-profit entity's liquidity, financial performance, and cash flows.
+DF adopted the standard effective January 1, 2018.
+Under the new guidance, DF made changes in presentation of net assets, presentation of operating cash flows to use the direct method and included additional disclosures of expense classifications (Note 9) and liquidity of DF's financial assets (Note 10).